Minimal velocity bound for Schroedinger-type operator with fractional powers: Middle velocity bound

 \section{Middle velocity bound}

 In Sections \ref{section_middle_velocity_bound} and \ref{section_minimal_velocity_bound}, we assume that the potential function $V$ satisfies Assumption \ref{ass1}.
-In this section, we focus on proving Theorem \ref{the3} which is the propagation estimate in the mid-range velocity region.
+In this section, we focus on proving Theorem \ref{the3} that is the propagation estimate in the mid-range velocity region.
 This estimate is needed for the proof of Theorem \ref{the1}.
-The corresponding propagation estimate for the standard two-body Sch\"odinger operator is given in \cite{DeGe}, Proposition 4.4.3 and \cite{Iso}, Theorem 5.9 in Chapter 2.
-To withdraw the time decay in the middle region, we have to add the factor $\Psi'_\rho(|D|^2)D-x/(2t)$ which comes from the Hamilton canonical equation $\nabla_DH_\rho=dx/dt$.
+The corresponding propagation estimate for the standard two-body Sch\"odinger operator is given in \cite[Proposition 4.4.3]{DeGe} and \cite[Theorem 2.36]{Iso}.
+To withdraw the time decay in the middle region, we have to add the factor $\Psi'_\rho(|D|^2)D-x/(2t)$ that comes from the Hamilton canonical equation $\nabla_DH_\rho=dx/dt$.
 Thus, $\Psi'_\rho(|D|^2)D$ and $x/(2t)$ are close asymptotically.
-In this context, the propagation estimate with regard to the solution of the Hamilton--Jacobi equation was investigated by Sigal \cite{Si}.
+In this context, the propagation estimate with regard to the solution of the Hamilton--Jacobi equation was investigated by \cite{Si}.

 \begin{The} \textbf{Middle velocity bound.} For any $0<\theta_1<\theta_2$ and $f\in C_0^\infty(\mathbb{R})$, the inequality

 holds for $\phi\in L^2(\mathbb{R}^n)$. \end{The}